abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 ### **What to EAT**

 **Tajine** - It's most likely gonna be 75% of your meals in Morocco.
 Every touristy restaurant you go to will have tajine, so it might become a little repetitive towards the end of the trip.
 My personal favorite was the lamb tajine.
 The tajine is actually the name of the unique looking clay pot that the dish is cooked in over a fire, allowing for the steam to build up and cook the meat.
 Moroccans don't tend to cook with too many spices, so dishes might taste a little less seasoned to those like me who eat with lots of spices.

+**Chicken Bastilla** - A savory chicken pie with a flaky crust topped with white powder sugar and cinnamon.

+**Harira** - A warm comforting soup that is a delicious appetizer.

 Surprisingly, there are not many sweets in Morocco, unlike Turkey.
 Most meals are served in three courses with the last course usually being a plate of fruits such as bananas, apples, and oranges.
 It was a good break from the processed sugar sweets we're always reaching for in America.